sendoamr/spring-boot-cloud/Readme.md

 ## Modules
 - spring-boot-open: principal microservice to get packages data
-- spring-boot-admin: tool to mangment the microservices
+- spring-boot-admin: tool to managment the microservices
+- spring-boot-eureka: tool to managment the microservices
 - sonar-analytics: docker images to launch docker and send info of jacoco of microservices
 - registry to pull and push docker images
 - Postman: Collection for call to service